Get exclusive member benefits & effect social change. Join Today

 Tumors can be treated by several methods, including:

-VR increases your risk for cancer.
-Tumors should be checked regularly by a doctor for changes indicating malignancy.
+VRD increases your risk for cancer.
+You should have tumors checked regularly by your doctor.
+They will look for any changes that indicate cancer.
 Early diagnosis of cancer leads to a better chance for remission.

-Patients with Von Recklinghausen’s disease may have large tumors on the body.
-These can be unsightly and embarrassing.
+People with VRD may have large tumors on the body.
 Removal of visible tumors on the skin can help with self-esteem.

-Von Recklinghausen’s is a genetic disease.
-If you have VR you can pass it to your children.
-Before having children, you should visit a genetic counselor.
+VRD is a genetic disease.
+If you have VRD, you can pass it to your children.
+You should visit a genetic counselor before having children.
 A genetic counselor can explain the odds of your child inheriting the disease.

 Written by: Lydia Krause